The Volunteer Hub

 Granting Opportunity

-Our Volunteer Hub is a complimentary service to all Darien residents who are interested in finding the ideal volunteer position.
+Our Volunteer Hub is a complimentary service for all Darien residents who are interested in finding the ideal volunteer position.
 Our Hub Host will personally guide participants to the organizations that best match their skill set and areas of interest.

 Why volunteer?

-What kind of volunteer work will participants
+What kind of volunteer positions are available?

 How do volunteers get started?